 103 years ago, in June 1917, Private Nain Singh Sailani and Private Sarn Singh were killed in action on the Western Front.
-These men were among at least 21 Sikhs who are known to have enlisted in the Australian Imperial Force (AIF) during the First World War and were the only Sikh soldiers known to have been killed in action while serving as members of the AIF.
+These men were among at least 12 Indian Australians who are known to have enlisted in the Australian Imperial Force (AIF) during the First World War.
+They were also the only Indian soldiers known to have been killed in action while serving as members of the AIF.
 Other men, such as Desanda Singh, made it through the war and returned to Australia.
 We may never know what motivated these men to enlist, but their stories add to the richness of Australia’s wartime history.

 The first AIF included people from various ethnicities and backgrounds, despite being raised during the era of the White Australia policy.
 The Defence Act of 1909 stated that those “not substantially of European origin or descent” were not eligible to enlist, but despite this, people of Asian, Mediterranean, Aboriginal, Torres Strait and Indian descent were among more than 400,000 people who voluntarily enlisted in the AIF.

 Australians came into regular contact with Indian troops from British forces throughout the First World War, fighting in close proximity to them on Gallipoli and in the Middle East.
 Indian troops of any unit were highly thought of by the Australians.
 In 1915, Private Charlie Beherendt said: “I have been fighting side by side with Kitchener’s army, and the Sikhs and Gurkhas.
 The Indians fight like tigers and are a great unit to the Empire.”